-Ask them about other complex cases such care for patients with Alzheimer's, dementia, MS etc.?
-Is there is a higher charge to take care of a couple?
+Ask them about other complex cases such as care for patients with Alzheimer's, dementia, MS etc.?
+Is there a higher charge to take care of a couple?
 Do they have any other services such as nurse care (we do).
 Get the complete picture.

 10. What are their caregivers saying?You can tell a lot about an organization by what their employees are saying about them.
 How do we provide exceptional care?
 The answer is simple.
 Our exceptional caregivers and office staff.
 Taking care of caregivers and office staff is priority one.
 Check out what employees are saying by checking the agency web site or popular employment portals and elder care review sites such as Indeed.com, Glassdoor.com and Caring.com.

 Is the person you're talking to listening and giving feedback on your situation or just selling services?
 Frequently after listening to the situation, we guide callers to other resources that can be more appropriate and helpful.
 The caller is a bit stunned we did that and asked nothing in return.
 We want to give you the best possible solution and another organization may be better suited.

 13. Do they have case studies?